At a Glance

 What is Haemophilus influenzae type b (Hib)?

-Haemophilus influenzae type b vaccine prevents meningitis (an infection of the covering of the brain and spinal cord), pneumonia (lung infection), epiglottitis (a severe throat infection), and other serious infections caused by a type of bacteria called Haemophilus influenzae type b.
-It is recommended for all children younger than 5 years old in the US, and it is usually given to infants starting at 2 months old.
-In certain situations, patients at increased risk for invasive Hib disease who are fully vaccinated need additional doses of Hib vaccine and unimmunized older children, adolescents, and adults with certain specified medical conditions should receive Hib vaccine.
+It is recommended for all children younger than 5 years old in the U.S., and it is usually given to infants starting at 2 months old.
+In certain situations, patients at increased risk for inactive Hib disease who are fully vaccinated need additional doses of Hib vaccine and unimmunized older children, adolescents, and adults with certain specified medical conditions should receive Hib vaccine.
 The Hib vaccine can be combined with other vaccines.
 Some brands of vaccine contain Hib along with other vaccines in a single shot.
 Hib vaccine can safely be combined with other vaccines to make these combination vaccines.
-For more information from the CDC on Haemophilus influenzae type b, click here.

 Human Papillomavirus (HPV)